Using Interim Assessments in Oregon

 Connections Playlists, which link interim assessment results with instructional resources in the Digital Library, provide teachers with actionable information to enhance their teaching.

-District-wide access to the Smarter Balanced Interim Assessments and Digital Library is available for $11.50 per student enrolled in the district in grades 3-8 and 11.
+District-wide access to the Smarter Balanced Interim Assessments and Tools for Teachers, which replaces the Digital Library in June 2020, is available for $11.50 per student enrolled in the district in grades 3-8 and 11.
 All educators in the district will have access to the resources, regardless of the grades they serve.

 If access will be provided at a school-level instead of district-wide, school-wide access is available for $11.50 per student enrolled in the school in grades 3-8 and 11.
 All educators in the school will have access to the resources, regardless of the grades they serve.
 Single schools within a district can purchase the Smarter Balanced Interim Assessments and Digital Library without affecting other schools in that district.
 For example, Washington Elementary can purchase for their elementary students, and the elementary students at Lincoln Elementary in the same district would not have access to or be expected to purchase the tests and Digital Library.

-The Smarter Balanced Interim Assessments will be available to administer to students on September 3, 2019.
-If districts or schools purchase the Smarter Balanced Interim Assessments and Digital Library after September 3, there will be a two week waiting period to set up the district or school in AIR’s systems.
+The Smarter Balanced Interim Assessments will be available to administer to students in late September 2020.
+If districts or schools purchase the Smarter Balanced Interim Assessments and Tools for Teachers after the release date, there will be a two-week waiting period to set up the district or school in Cambium Assessment’s systems.

 - For district-wide access in a K-12 district, the count is based on the number of students enrolled in the district in grades 3-8 and 11